 Warehouse and inventory management is already changing, with major shifts expected in three to five years as robotics and AI-driven inventory systems optimise warehouse operations.

 The fundamental reasons are cost efficiency, improved accuracy, scalability and availability.
 AI tools can operate continuously without fatigue or downtime.
+In sectors such as wholesale and distribution, that often shows up as better exception handling, reporting, routing and inventory visibility before full job replacement.

 The shift is inevitable, but humans are not obsolete.
 Adapting skillsets toward strategic thinking, creativity and roles involving human empathy will be crucial.

 Rather than fearing displacement, professionals should focus on AI collaboration rather than competition.
+For employers, that means using AI automation to redesign work responsibly instead of treating people and technology as separate planning problems.